TaygaHoshi/tt-project/Content/Special Actions.md

 # Dual Strike
 **Execution time:** Full-turn action
 **Requirements:**
-	A one handed weapon in main hand, or
-	A light weapon in off-hand.
+	A one handed weapon in main hand, and a light weapon in off-hand.
 **Explanation:**
 	You attack with both your main hand weapon and off-hand weapon.
 	Your off-hand weapon receives a -2 penalty to its precision roll and deals half weapon damage.